 - Contact Us

-The SuperGen UK Centre for Marine Energy Research (UKCMER) is nearing the end of its second year of operation and you are invited to participate in its second Annual Assembly.
-It is being held at The University of Edinburgh, in conjunction with the pre-commercial preview of the FloWave Energy Research Facility.
+The SuperGen UK Centre for Marine Energy Research (UKCMER) has just entered its fourth year of operation and you are invited to participate in its third Annual Assembly.
+It is being held at the Macdonald Holyrood Hotel in Edinburgh.

 SUPERGEN UKCMER ANNUAL ASSEMBLY